confirmordeny/supraverden/docs/CRITERIA_FOR_INCLUSION.md

 # Included
 ## International courts
 Whilst in some cases international courts may be considered to form part of a larger organisation, we will list them separately.
-Part of the reason for this is that even where courts do not have legal persinality, their rulings are or ought to be independent of other parts of the organisation under the principle of judicial independence.
+Part of the reason for this is that even where courts do not have legal personality, their rulings are or ought to be independent of other parts of the organisation under the principle of judicial independence.
 See also: [The Bangalore Principles of Judicial Conduct](https://www.unodc.org/documents/ji/training/bangaloreprinciples.pdf).

 ## European agencies